In this lesson, we'll redirect all traffic to a primary domain, which is a best practice for SEO. This means if you choose

 Set a Primary Domain via the Dashboard

-With a Primary Domain set at the platform level, all other domains will be pointed to your Primary domain at the root level.
+With a Primary Domain set at the platform level, all other domains (except the platform domain) will be pointed to your Primary domain at the root level.
 If you want to redirect secondary domains to specific pages on your site (for example,

 newdomain.com/old-landing-page), do not set a Primary Domain.
 Instead use PHP redirects.